-These systems can look similar to a hardtail bridge, but they work differently, particularly due to the tremolo and the springs required to make it function as intended.
+These systems can appear somewhat similar to a hardtail bridge, but they work differently, particularly due to the tremolo and the springs required to make it function as intended.
 When the guitarist uses it, it moves and pivots the fixture, which allows the pitch to be altered.
 Pressing or pulling on the tremolo arm will bring the bridge forward or back, and that lowers and raises the pitch, respectively.
 This is essentially what vibrato is if you do it rapidly.

-These systems are also some of the first to use springs, which apply tension and allow the bridge to stay on the guitar.
+These systems are also some of the first to use the springs, which apply tension and allow the bridge to stay on the guitar.
 They are needed for balance, and if they are not properly adjusted, it can cause problems.
-So always get a guitar setup and don’t attempt to make fixes on your own if unsure what you are doing.
+So always get a guitar setup and don’t attempt to make fixes on your own if you’re unsure of what you’re doing.

 Synchronized tremolos are also just as easy to restring and work similarly to hardtails.
 Just feed the strings through the back end, and they’ll come through the top.
 Overall, I think these are an excellent tremolo system for beginners because they are still relatively painless, but do have some added complexity compared to the hardtails due to the extra parts.

 A lot of guitarists have love-hate relationships with locking tremolos, including myself.
 I think they look cool, but they can be a real pain in the butt sometimes.